|Module Code: HP104|

 The course has a weekly lecture and seminar.
 Both are taught in English and texts will be available (when possible) in Spanish and in English.
 You will prepare for each seminar with guided research, reflection and close reading of a set text or extract.
 Each session combines tutor-led lecture with student-led analysis and discussion.
 Your work in this course will help you to extend the linguistic ability you will acquire in language modules, to develop your critical reading skills, and to manage and understand a wide range of primary and secondary source materials.

-Assessment is designed to develop your advanced writing and analytical skills.
+Assessment is designed to develop your advanced writing and analytical skills in English.
 Over the course of the year, you will prepare three independent pieces of work.
 You will have individual feedback meetings with your tutors to discuss each piece of work, and you will choose your best two pieces to revise for submission as an assessed portfolio at the end of the year.

-3 x 1500-word commentaries/essays to be submitted during the year.
+3 x 1500-word commentaries/essays in English to be submitted during the year.
 Two to be revised and submitted in summative portfolio.